telerik/maui-docs/controls/conversationalUI/overview.md

 ## Key features

 * [A variety of chat items for great user experience](slug %chat-items-overview%)&mdash;You could choose between simple text messages, various pickers such as list view, calendar, date and time pickers, and cards.
-For more details go to [Chat Items Overview]({%slug chat-items-overview %}) topic.

 * [MVVM Support](slug %chat-mvvm-support%)&mdash;With RadChat control you could easily utilize the Model-View-ViewModel pattern.
 This could be achieved through the ItemsSource property that can be bound/set to a collection of any data items that should be then converted into chat items.
-For detailed information on this check [MVVM Support]({%slug %}) topic.

 ## Next Steps